JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 }

 > [!alert-note]
-> A pre-release phase can take place in parallel with a maintenance phase, with each phase occurring on a different branch.
+> A pre-release phase can take place in parallel with a maintenance phase, with each phase occurring on a different version control branch.
 This would allow bug fixes to be released even while a pre-release phase is underway.

 # Conclusion
-While this article describes and lists the advantages of *the semantic versioning lifecycle*, semver should not be taken as dogma.
-Ultimately, the circumstances must be taken into account when versioning a piece of software.
+While this article describes the advantages of *the semantic versioning lifecycle*, semver should not be taken as dogma.
+Ultimately, when versioning a piece of software, its circumstances must be taken into account.
 Thanks for reading this article, feel free to share tips or to point out any mistakes in the comments below!